arisinwonderland/OODSpring22/README.md

 * Assignment 2: Modification of Course.java for practice with ArrayLists and simple methods.
 Creation of Jug.java for practice with classes.
 * Assignment 3: Creation of Chia.java as further class practice.
 * Practice 1: Implementation of Car.java and Wheel.java according to given specifications.
+* Exam 1: Creation of Customer.java, Item.java, and Order.java to work with a provided Main.java file according to a UML diagram.